Menu

 You can also ring 999 if a child is in immediate danger.

-If you have any doubts the matter has not been dealt with in an appropriate manner, please contact the Local Area Designated Officer (LADO) - Mr Anthony Goble on 0300 123 2224
+If you have any doubts the matter has not been dealt with in an appropriate manner, please contact the Local Area Designated Officers (LADOs) - Anthony Goble or Stacey Davis on 0300 123 2224

 Our Safeguarding Team: